stesfazgi/CLL_IRL/README.md

     2.2.
 Append the contents of **misc/startup.m** to your startup file and adjust the Yalmip and sedumi path to your installation path.

 ---
-## Usage

-There are two notebooks provided for single shape evaluation or multi shape evaluation.
-They should run out of the box.
-It is assumed that notebooks are executed while being in the root-path of this repository (otherwise the addpath command will not work)

----
 ## Structure

 ### functions